 General Medical Services Contract Quality Framework audit criteria

-- STROKE 1: the practice can produce a register of patients with stroke or TIA: 2 points.
+- Establish and maintain a register of patients with stroke or TIA.
+2 points.

-- STROKE 6: the percentage of patients with a history of TIA or stroke in whom the last blood pressure reading (measured in the previous 15 months) is 150/90 mm Hg or less: 5 points; payment stages 40-75%.
+- The percentage of patients with a history of stroke or TIA in whom the last blood pressure reading (measured in the preceding 12 months) is 150/90 mm Hg or less.
+Achievement threshold 40-70%.
+5 points.

-- STROKE 12: the percentage of patients with a stroke shown to be non-haemorrhagic, or a history of TIA, who have a record that an antiplatelet agent (aspirin, clopidogrel, dipyridamole or a combination), or an anticoagulant, is being taken: 4 points; payment stages 50-90%.
+- The percentage of patients with a stroke shown to be non-haemorrhagic, or a history of TIA, who have a record in the preceding 12 months that an antiplatelet agent, or an anticoagulant is being taken.
+Achievement threshold 57-97%.
+4 points.

-- STROKE 10: the percentage of patients with TIA or stroke who have had influenza immunisation in the preceding 1 September to 31 March: 2 points; payment stages 45-85%.
+- The percentage of patients with stroke or TIA who have had influenza immunisation in the preceding 1 August to 31 March.
+Achievement threshold 55-95%.
+2 points.

 Further reading & references